-As at March 8, 2019, OPG's Director compensation framework provides each Director who is not an employee of OPG with an annual retainer of \$25,000.
+As at March 12, 2020, OPG's Director compensation framework provides each Director who is not an employee of OPG with an annual retainer of \$25,000.
 Directors also receive a \$3,000 retainer for each Board committee of which they are a member.
-There are four standing committees of the Board and Directors serve on at least two committees.
+There are four standing committees of the Board and Directors serve on at least three committees, unless they are a Chair of a committee.
 Directors receive an additional retainer for serving as committee chairs.
 The retainer for the chair of the Audit and Risk Committee is \$8,000.
 The chairs of the other three committees receive retainers of \$5,000.